jessicabpetersen/design_patter1/README.md

 * If the King is in danger of being captured, the Mercenaries must say "Olha o Rei" ("Look at the King").

 ## Attention:
-### The game is not complete yet as Part Two is still missing.
+###The game is not complete yet as Part Two is still missing.

-###Let me know if you need further help!
+Let me know if you need further help!

+You can see the whole game (but in Portuguese) (here)[https://github.com/jessicabpetersen/Tabuleiro-Hnefatafl-Design-Pattern_-1-].